How To Find The Most Flattering Knee High Boots For Petites

 Special Sizes

-I get all of the ladies out there that have what I call “special needs” when it comes to sizing.
+I get all of the ladies out there who have what I call “special needs” when it comes to sizing.
 I wear a size 5 shoe.
-Thank goodness my width is usually a M unless someone with wide feet have tried the shoes on and my calves are normal width.
+Thank goodness my width is usually a Medium unless someone with wide feet has tried the shoes on and my calves are normal width.
 They are muscular so I do love a boot with a little stretch.
 As I used to tell my Carlisle clients we all have our “issues” when it comes to fashion.

 Wide Calf

-I know that this is an issue that many women deal with issue with boots.
+I know that this is an issue that many women deal with when it comes to boots.
 With all of my boot research, I have noticed that Naturalizer and Vince Camuto tend to have good selections.
 I have never tried any of these, but I think that you should be able to find something to try with these three brands.
 Just remember to look at the shaft height before ordering.

 Wear Smaller Than Size?

-When it comes to shoes and boots that are available in sizes smaller than a 5 I always steer people to Margaux.
-Their shoes and boots are so comfortable and what is nice is that they also offer multiple widths.
+When it comes to boots that are available in sizes smaller than a 5 I always steer people to Margaux or Ally.
+Their boots are so comfortable and what is nice is that they also offer multiple widths.
+You can also check out all of my favorite places to shop for shoes for small feet.

 Thanks, Let’s Stay In Touch